ardanlabs/gotraining/README.md

 ## Bootcamp Tour

-Ardan Labs is running a Go Bootcamp class in a different city every month this year.
-This 3 day class provides a comprehensive and idiomatic view of the Go programming language plus some best practices along the way.
-If you are interested in getting a jump start on learning Go, or want to understand more about the language sign up now.
+The Ardan Labs Go Bootcamp is a 3 day class providing a comprehensive and idiomatic view of the Go programming language.
+The class covers topics ranging from language syntax, OOP, concurrency, channels, testing, debugging and more.
+Great for anyone interested in getting a jump start on learning Go or wanting to understand more about the language and internals.

 [Bootcamp Tour](http://www.ardanlabs.com/go-bootcamp-tour)